CollectionBuilder/cb-docs/docs/customization/config-theme-colors.md

 # Theme Color Configuration (config-theme-colors.csv)

 For simplicity, CollectionBuilder uses pre-compiled Bootstrap CSS.
-However, to make basic theming possible, we have added some code in "_sass/_theme-colors.scss" based on [Bootstrap Sass](https://getbootstrap.com/docs/5.0/customize/sass/#colors) to generate custom color CSS for btn-, btn-outline-, text-, and bg- classes.
+However, to make basic theming possible, we have added some code in "_sass/_theme-colors.scss" based on [Bootstrap Sass](https://getbootstrap.com/docs/5.0/customize/sass/#colors){:target="_blank" rel="noopener"} to generate custom color CSS for btn-, btn-outline-, text-, and bg- classes.
 The custom classes can override existing Bootstrap theme colors or create new color classes.

 By default, these options are not used.